Triquetra: Modern use

+Popular Culture

 In the 1998–2006 American fantasy drama Charmed, that ran on the now-defunct The WB network, the triquetra was prominently used as a symbol on the Halliwells' Book of Shadows, the book of spells, potions, and other information the sisters used to fight evil.
 The triquetra was also used as a symbol of the Charmed Ones and their collective Power of Three.
 The triquetra on the Book of Shadows would be seen to fracture and pull apart when their bond was temporarily broken by a demon.
 It was also featured prominently in the opening credits of each episode throughout its eight-season run.
 The symbol was also used in the 2018 reboot that ran on The CW.

 In the TV series The Walking Dead (2010), Michonne's katana features a triquetra, chosen for its meaning as a "triple goddess symbol".

 In the German Netflix series Dark (2017), it symbolizes the caves' closed time loops with each loop being 33 years apart, with the past affecting the future and the future influencing the past.
 The Triquetra is of significant symbolic value to the time travelers.
 This symbol can be seen on the Cave's metal door, on the Emerald Tablet, in The Stranger's papers, and in the Sic Mundus photo.

 The Triquetra is shown on Thor's hammer, Mjölnir, in the 2011 film Thor.
 After Odin utters to Mjölnir the words "Whosoever holds this hammer, if he be worthy, shall possess the power of Thor", the Triquetra vanishes.
 It represents Asgard, Midgard, and Utgard.

 The Triquetra is also used on the logo of the video game developer Treyarch, one of the developers of the Call of Duty franchise.

+The Triquetra is also used as the symbol of "Mora", the common currency used in the world of "Genshin Impact".